alem-01/alem_public/subjects/flutter_piscine/dataStructures/README.md

 - `setStr` of type `Set<String>` containing at least 3 items;
 - `mapStr` of type `Map<String, int>` containing at least 3 pairs;

-> Note: main is not needede!
+> Note: main is not needed!